Zone Look-up Map

 - Section 7-1 defines the use.

-Food trucks are allowed on another property with a primary use (example: office) as an accessory use as a mobile food truck.
-If 6+ mobile food trucks will be on the property at a time, a Site Plan - Administrative is required, and the food trucks must meet use-specific standards in IDO Subsection 14-16-4-3(F)(11).
+Food trucks are allowed as an accessory use as a mobile food truck on another property with a primary use (such as an office).
+If 6+ mobile food trucks will be on the property at a time, a Site Plan - Administrative is required, and the food trucks must meet use-specific standards in IDO Subsection 14-16-4-3(F)(12).

 - Food trucks are allowed accessory uses in residential zone districts, limited to 12 days in any calendar year.